Healthy Children, Youth & Families

 Why is oral health important?
 Cavities and gum disease can be painful and can lead to serious infections, affecting the growth of adult teeth.
 Pain can result in loss of sleep, affect a child’s ability to eat, and can also affect their ability to learn and attend school.

 With Healthy Smiles Ontario, you can prevent oral health problems before they start.
 The screening ensures that all children in the family get that first visit, children may not have seen a dental care provider before.
 Babies can get cavities as soon as teeth appear, that is why it is important to have them screened by the time they turn one year old.
 This screening can help identify if your child needs emergency treatment and prevent decay.
-The Healthy Smiles Ontario program is designed for lower-income families in need of support.
-Healthy Smiles Ontario is a government funded dental program that provides free preventive, routine, and emergency dental services for children and youth 17 years old and under from low-income households.
+The Healthy Smiles Ontario program cares for lower-income families in need of support.
+Healthy Smiles Ontario is a government funded dental program.
+It provides free preventive, routine, and emergency dental services for children and youth 17 years old and under from low-income households.

 This program includes regular visits to a licensed dental provider and covers the cost of treatment including: